 Cliff Park is brilliant in its simplicity yet unique in many ways.
 Clocking in at the 5th spot on Spokane’s Best Parks list, it’s also the smallest of the bunch (only 4.2 acres).
 Cliff Park’s center piece is a giant basalt outcrop that towers above the surrounding neighborhood.
 There are no playgrounds or splash pads or ball fields at Cliff Park, just meandering trails that lead you to the top of the cliff.
 Children love getting lost in the park’s trail network.

-The neighborhood surrounding Cliff is among the most desirable in Spokane.
+The South Hill neighborhood surrounding Cliff is among the most desirable in Spokane.
 Some of Spokane’s most historic and ornate mansions are located on Sumner Avenue, only a block away.